top of page

 This is a cliché I’ve never understood.
 I mean, why?
 It sounds like an awful amount of work.

 The problem with wanting to destroy the world – without a spaceship waiting in the wings – is it immediately pushes the villain into the insane or Lovecraft category.
-They’re either so mental they don’t care that destroying the world means they’d die, or they’re such an inhuman, cosmic horror being that we can’t even fathom the whys or how’s behind their motive.
+They’re either so mental they don’t care that destroying the world means they’d die, or they’re such an inhuman, cosmic horror being that we can’t even fathom the whys or hows behind their motive.

-Let me make this category a little broader.
-Villains are usually nuts.
-This ties into the maniacal laughter.
 We’re usually not supposed to understand and agree with the villain’s motives so making them and their thought processes so distant from ours is a sure bet to make them the bad guys.

 Uber-Powerful